bklevence/bklevence.github.io/_recipes/crab-quiche.md

 ### For filling

+Please note at the cafe we used some nice shredded canned crab meat instead of what's listed below.
+It allows for the quiche to not have any large "lumps" of meat.
+We'd then garnish the top of the quiche with some pieces of fresh meat.

 * 1 (1-lb) king crab leg, thawed if frozen, or 1/2 lb lump crabmeat, picked over
 * 4 large eggs
 * 2 cups heavy cream